5WPR Announces New Executive Thought Leadership Program

 "Whether a rising executive or a long-tenured CEO, everyone can benefit from our program that tackles the challenges of the modern media landscape," said 5WPR CEO, Dara A. Busch.
 "Today's consumer isn't distracted by influencer partnerships and celebrity spokespersons.
 More than ever before they're looking directly to executive leadership to answer questions about their favorite brand's practices.
 For this reason, it's incredibly important to ensure your C-suite is as prepped as your paid influencers to best represent your brand at any given moment."

-The recently launched execute thought leadership program offers a suite of services including: strategic positioning, messaging and content development, media mapping, public speaking preparedness, interview training, crisis preparedness, podcast integration, and awards.
+The recently launched executive thought leadership program offers a suite of services including: strategic positioning, messaging and content development, media mapping, public speaking preparedness, interview training, crisis preparedness, podcast integration, and awards.

 5W Public Relations is a full-service PR agency in NYC known for cutting-edge programs that engage with businesses, issues and ideas.
 With more than 275 professionals serving clients in B2C (Beauty & Fashion, Consumer Brands, Entertainment, Food & Beverage, Health & Wellness, Travel & Hospitality, Technology, Nonprofit), B2B (Corporate Communications and Reputation Management), Public Affairs, Crisis Communications and Digital Marketing (Social Media, Influencer, Paid Media, SEO).
 5W was named to Inc. Magazine's Best Workplaces 2022 list, awarded 2020 PR Agency of The Year, and brings leading businesses a resourceful, bold and results-driven approach to communication.